VRA Rescue NSW

-The VRA Rescue NSW (VRA) is an Australian organisation of volunteer members, they provide rescue to the communities across New South Wales.
-The first rescue squads, with the assistance of NSW Police formed the Volunteer Rescue Association (now called VRA Rescue NSW), groups with common charters can become an affiliate of the Association.
+VRA Rescue NSW (VRA) is an Australian volunteer organisation that provides rescue services to the communities across New South Wales.
+The first rescue squads formed the Volunteer Rescue Association with the assistance of the New South Wales Police Force.
+The service is now called VRA Rescue NSW.
+Groups with common charters can become an affiliate of the Association.

-In times of need, whether it be in the emergency or recovery phase, the VRA can bring affiliated squads together to provide assistance to other services or to assist one of its own affiliates.
+In times of need, whether it be in the emergency or recovery phase, VRA can bring affiliated squads together to provide assistance to other services or to assist one of its own affiliates.

 The first VRA specialist squad, Bushwalkers Search and Rescue (today known as NSW SES Bush Search and Rescue) was formed in 1936.
-The first VRA General Land Rescue Squad was formed in 1950 to assist Police with recovery of persons from the Murrumbidgee River, to provide flood rescue, evacuations and ferrying of food and medicines between isolated communities around Wagga Wagga in southern NSW.
+The first VRA General Land Rescue Squad was formed in 1950 to assist police with recovery of persons from the Murrumbidgee River, to provide flood rescue, evacuations and ferrying of food and medicines between isolated communities around Wagga Wagga in southern NSW.
 Soon after the Wagga Wagga Rescue Squad became involved in general land rescue.
 In 1960 the Bourke Rescue Squad was formed, followed in 1962 by the Dubbo Rescue Squad.
-In 1969, at the suggestion of the State Police Commissioner several volunteer rescue squads (Albury, Dubbo, Narrandera and Wagga Wagga) met and formed the Volunteer Rescue Association.
-VRA Rescue Squads (Such as The Mudgee Rescue Squad in Jan 1975) continued to be established where a need existed and the Police, Ambulance, Fire Brigade and local community supported the establishment of a volunteer rescue squad.
+In 1969, at the suggestion of the state police commissioner several volunteer rescue squads (Albury, Dubbo, Narrandera and Wagga Wagga) met and formed the Volunteer Rescue Association.
+VRA Rescue Squads (such as The Mudgee Rescue Squad in January 1975) continued to be established where a need existed and the Police, Ambulance, Fire Brigade and local community supported the establishment of a volunteer rescue squad.

-Today, VRA Rescue NSW provides a training structure with CBT Competency Based Training under its own Registered Training Organisation VRA Training Pty Ltd (#40468) (Now RFS Training more info to come), and with policies and procedures affiliated rescue squads provide a comprehensive rescue service to the community.
-VRA Rescue NSW provides a command structure when rescue squads come together, during major incidents, with standardisation of equipment, all come together as a cohesive team.
+Today, VRA Rescue NSW provides a training structure with competency-based learning under its own registered training organisation, and with policies and procedures affiliated rescue squads provide a comprehensive rescue service to the community.
+The registered training organisation was formerly VRA Training Pty Ltd. Now RFS Training.
+VRA Rescue NSW provides a command structure when rescue squads come together, during major incidents, with standardisation of equipment.
+The squads all come together as a cohesive team.

 Regional squads can be either land or marine based.
 Land-based squads can be involved with motor vehicle accident rescue, vertical rescue, river rescue and dive rescue.
 Marine-based squads can be involved with coastal emergencies on the north and south coast.
 In addition, there are specialist squads with particular skills who do not operate in any particular region.
 Examples of these include squads with bushwalking, cave rescue, radio (communications), Australian Civil Air Patrol (aircraft), and dog expertise.

-The current Commissioner of VRA Rescue NSW is Brenton Charlton.
+The current commissioner of VRA Rescue NSW is Brenton Charlton.

-Major Incidents Attended
+Major incidents attended

-VRA Rescue NSW is involved on a day-to-day basis in general rescue operations primarily, road accident rescue, land and maritime search and rescue operations.
-This extensive experience is invaluable in times of major operations.
-VRA Rescue NSW has responded to the following major incidents:
+VRA Rescue NSW is involved on a day-to-day basis in general rescue operations.
+Primarily, road accident rescue, land and maritime search and rescue operations.
+VRA Rescue has responded to the following major incidents: